History of Germany during World War I: Economy

 German women were not employed in the Army, but large numbers took paid employment in industry and factories, and even larger numbers engaged in volunteer services.
 Housewives were taught how to cook without milk, eggs or fat; agencies helped widows find work.
 Banks, insurance companies and government offices for the first time hired women for clerical positions.
 Factories hired them for unskilled labor – by December 1917, half the workers in chemicals, metals, and machine tools were women.
 Laws protecting women in the workplace were relaxed, and factories set up canteens to provide food for their workers, lest their productivity fall off.
 The food situation in 1918 was better, because the harvest was better, but serious shortages continued, with high prices, and a complete lack of condiments and fresh fruit.
 Many migrants had flocked into cities to work in industry, which made for overcrowded housing.
 Reduced coal supplies left everyone in the cold.
-Daily life involved long working hours, poor health, and little or no recreation, and increasing fears for the safety of loved ones in the Army and in prisoner of war camps.
-The men who returned from the front were those who had been permanently crippled; wounded soldiers who had recovered were sent back to the trenches.
+Daily life involved long working hours, poor health, and little or no recreation, and increasing fears for the safety of loved ones in the Army and in prisoner-of-war camps.
+The men who returned from the front were those who had been permanently disabled; wounded soldiers who had recovered were sent back to the trenches.